Thank You for Visiting

 ARCHITECTURAL SALVAGE WAREHOUSE

-The warehouse is now closed until April, but will accept donations by appointment.
-Shoppers can also schedule an appointment.
+Those wishing to donate items can still schedule an appointment for pickup.
 Email your request to histgettyac@aol.com or call the HGAC office at 717- 334-5185 and leave a voicemail with your name and return phone number.
-A HGAC member will get back to you..
-Click here for more information
+A HGAC member will get back to you.

-LEARNING LAB AT THE SPANGLER BARN!
-HGAC volunteers, the Gettysburg Foundation and students with Adams County Technical Institute Building Trade (ACTI) came together for a Building Trades Learning Lab at the historic George Spangler Barn Click here for the whole story!
+Read about last year's Learning Lab with HGAC volunteers, the Gettysburg Foundation and students from the Adams County Technical Institute Building Trade (ACTI) -- Click here for the whole story!

 Read the latest HGAC newletter!
-Click here

 HGAC MEMBERSHIP